-The Tobacco Prevention and Control (TPC) Branch within the Bureau of Chronic Disease Prevention was created with funds from the Center for Disease Control and Prevention in 1993.
-By working with local coalitions, community agencies, and state and national partners, the Tobacco Prevention and Control Branch endeavors to implement and evaluate effective tobacco prevention and cessation activities that meet the following goals:
+The Tobacco Prevention and Control (TPC) Branch works with local coalitions, community agencies, and state and national partners to implement and evaluate effective tobacco prevention and cessation activities that meet the following goals:

 - Eliminating environmental tobacco use exposure.

 - Identifying and eliminating disparities among populations.

 2014 Surgeon General's Report NEW!

 Fifty years after Alabama native Luther Terry issued the landmark Surgeon Generals Report on smoking and its health consequences, smoking is still the number one cause of preventable death and disease in the nation.